thewoodknight/EDLtoYT/README.md

 This utility simply takes the EDL text, converts it into what youtube wants.
 Additional filtering for colours (ie, make blue chapter titles, yellow other notes)

 Online version found at https://www.thewoodknight.com/edlyt/

+This is a client-side Blazor app, because... it is.